Nucleus2014/covid-19/analyzing_results/README.md

 If you use *_mutants.csv file to generate *.mut files:
 > python ../../analyzing_results/load_result_as_list.py -i ddg/Nsp1.ddg -csv hard-rep_hard-rep/Nsp1_mutants.csv -o Nsp1_results.txt -s 3

-If you use *_mutants.csv file (probably with some previous output *.ddg files) to generate *.mut files, but the results in the output *.ddg file is not in the correct order:
+If the output *.ddg file is not in the same order as the *.csv file (which would not happen if run the pipeline correctly):
 > python ../../analyzing_results/load_result_as_list.py -i ddg/Nsp1.ddg -csv hard-rep_hard-rep/Nsp1_mutants.csv -t ddg/Nsp1_cart_INPUT.pdb -o Nsp1_results.txt -s 3

 ## draw plots and histograms